abdulnasir25/McqsApp-laravel10/README.md

 - can see the Exam Results for each student.

 Student:
-A student after login, can go to Exam section.
+- needs to register and login before attempt the exam.
-If he agree for exam, he can start exam.
+- if agrees for the exam, he can start the exam.
-A list of Questions with multiple choises (answers) shows in front of him one by one.
+- will be able to see a Question with related multiple choises/answers (a single question will be shwon per page to submit).
-One by One mean, that, a single question will appear to Submit and go to the Next question.
+- can choose a correct answer for the question and can click Next button to move for the next one.
-After finishing the Questionaire, he can see has result.
+- after finishing the Questionaire, can see has result in last for the same exam.

 A file SQL has also been uploaded. you can find inside the project.

-End..
+Thank you,